Financial strategies for your 30s

 Start by adding your income, then subtract expenses.
 Make sure you account for expenses that don't occur on a regular basis, such as car insurance and taxes.

 If you find that you want or need to cut costs, consider canceling or re-pricing services or using generics instead of brand-name products.
-Picking up work on the side, perhaps through gig-economy jobs such as ride-sharing services, will also bolster your cash flow.
+Picking up work on the side, perhaps through gig-economy jobs such as ride-sharing services, can also bolster your cash flow.

 In this busy decade, look for ways to take the work out of saving.
 With systematic investing, have a set amount transferred electronically each month to your savings, investments or your retirement plan.
 Investing a fixed dollar amount at regular intervals is known as dollar-cost averaging, which enables you to buy more shares when prices are low and fewer shares when prices are high.
 You may also want to automatically channel any interest and dividend payments into expanding your portfolio.
 By investing on a set schedule, you'll develop discipline that can help you be a better long-term investor.